artur-curnicov/space-app-challenge-2019/readme.md

 # Air Pollution Application

-Welcome to Air Pollution Aplication.
+Welcome to Air Pollution Application.
 You can see the countries where the air is polluted, as well as the chemical elements that pollute the air in that state.

 ## Installation